Francis Bourgeois: Biography

 The collection assembled for King Stanislaw included works by Vernet, Rembrandt, Veronese, and others.
 In 1795 Desenfans was appointed Polish consul general in London, but a few months later Stanislaw was forced to abdicate and the dealers were left with the collection.
 Their attempts to sell it to Alexander I of Russia or the British Government proved unsuccessful and in 1799 Desenfans published a Plan for establishing some national galleries in Britain, of which the collection might form a basis, and in 1802 he exhibited the collection in London with a sale Catalogue.
 The collection remained unsold.
 Bourgeois shared the Desenfans' wish that the collection should be exhibited publicly, and when he died in 1811 he left it to Dulwich College with £10,000 to build a public gallery.
 Dulwich Picture Gallery - one of the first public art galleries anywhere in Britain was founded.
 The gallery was designed by Sir John Soane, who also designed the attached mausoleum, in which Bourgeois, Margaret Desenfans and Nöel Desenfans rest in sealed coffins (visible on request).

 His death was indirectly caused by a horse riding accident and came about when he refused to have his leg amputated and dismissed his physician.
 His body was later entombed in the Mausoleum of Dulwich Picture Gallery.

 A portrait of Bourgeois by William Beechey is in the collection of the National Portrait Gallery and another by James Northcote is at the Dulwich Picture Gallery.
-George Dance the Younger made a pencil portrait of him, and he is included in H. Singleton's The Royal Academicians in general assembly 1795 (at the Royal Academy of Arts, London).
+George Dance the Younger made a pencil portrait of him, and he is included in Henry Singleton's 1795 group portrait The Royal Academicians in General Assembly (at the Royal Academy of Arts, London).

 Family members of Francis Bourgeois included Victor H. Bourgeois (1864–1935) and Louise Forget-Bourgeois (1830–1914).